AkshdeepSharma/doomsday-buddy/README.md

 access_token_secret = 'XXXXXXXXXXXXXXXXXXXXXX'

 NOTE 2: Create an empty CSV file named "nuke_checker.csv".
-This is where all your dates and % chance values will be stored and read from.
+This is where all your % chance values will be stored and read from.

+NOTE 3: Create an empty CSV file named "to_plot.csv".
+This is where the average % chance per day are recorded and plotted from.

-NOTE 3: This project is designed to be run on a unix server.
+NOTE 4: This project is designed to be run on a unix server.
 There are some lines of code which will prevent it from running on a windows machine!

 Discussion
 ----------